charityyoungblood/StatisticsAndProbability/ExaminingRelationships.md

       - If "r" is EQUAL TO zero, which is extremely rare, this indicates NO LINEAR RELATIONSHIP
     - Values of "r" close to -1 indicate a Strong NEGATIVE LINEAR RELATIONSHIP; the CLOSER "r" is to -1, the STRONGER the relationship
     - Values of "r" close to 1 indicate a Strong POSITIVE LINEAR RELATIONSHIP; the CLOSER "r" is to 1, the STRONGER the relationship
+    - The CORRELATION COEFFICIENT can ONLY be interpreted as the measure of Strength of a Linear Relationship - we need the Scatterplot to VERIFY that the relationship indeed looks Linear